AaronCruzH/RevStay/README.md

 11. Make payments securely through integrated payment gateways.

-Hotel Owner Account:
+### Hotel Owner Account:
-Asa hotel owner, I should be able to:
+As a hotel owner, I should be able to:

 1. Register as a seller with email, password, and business details. *